Life imprisonment in Singapore: Penal Code

 There is also a section of the Penal Code which slated that whoever was found guilty of committing attempted murder while serving a life sentence in Singapore, he/she would be automatically sentenced to death.
+Originally, the offence of rape was punishable by life imprisonment as the maximum sentence before the maximum sentence was amended to twenty years' imprisonment instead, due to the effects of life imprisonment being extended to natural life.

+In October 2025, a new law was proposed to introduce life imprisonment (or up to 30 years in jail) as the maximum sentence for cases of fatal abuse of vulnerable victims.